foundryvtt/foundryvtt-cli/README.md

 ```bash
 fvtt package unpack "compendiumName"
 ```
-Reads a LevelDB database from the current Package /packs/ directory and writes each document as a serialized Object to its own file.
+Reads a database from the current Package /packs/ directory and writes each document as a serialized Object to its own file.
 There are a number of options available to customize the output, check out `fvtt package unpack --help` for more information.

 #### Pack